Trilingual civil rights activist and all-around awesome human being who also happened to play Hikaru Sulu on Star Trek: The Original Series.

 Takei campaigned heavily to helm a TOS-era spinoff, Excelsior (named after Sulu's own Excelsior-class starship), but 'twas not to be.
 However, he would go on to portray Sulu in Star Trek: The Animated Series, in six subsequent Star Trek movies, and led the Excelsior into action in Star Trek's 30th Anniversary special, "Flashback" (Star Trek: Voyager).
 He also co-starred in an episode of the fan work Star Trek: New Voyages.

 After Star Trek, he ran for City Council in Los Angeles, losing by only about 1500 votes.note However, his civic hopes were not in vain, as he would later be appointed to the board of directors of the Southern California Rapid Transit District.
 He also took part in the political crusade to hold America to account for the state-sponsored repressions of World War II, leading to an official apology and monetary compensation.

 In the 2000s, Takei gained new fame by appearing regularly on The Howard Stern Show, giving birth to his own Memetic Mutation: "Ohhhhhh myyyyyy."
 He also appeared as Hiro's dad on Heroes and voiced animated Asian characters such as the Fa ancestor from Mulan, a Fire nation jailor in Avatar: The Last Airbender, and Emperor Yoshiro, leader of the Empire of the Rising Sun in Command & Conquer: Red Alert 3, where he gave us this lovely bit of Memetic Mutation.
 He voiced Separatist general Lok Durd in an episode of Star Wars: The Clone Wars, making him one of the first actors to have a role in both of the two largest "Star" franchises.
-He has played two mentorial roles in the Transformers franchise, first as Master Yoketron, Prowl's cyber-ninja mentor from Transformers Animated, and Optimus Prime's mentor, the archivist Alpha Trion in Transformers Prime.
+He has played two mentorial roles in the Transformers franchise, first as Master Yoketron, Prowl's cyber-ninja mentor from Transformers Animated, and Optimus Prime's mentor, the archivist Alpha Trion in Transformers: Prime.
 Oh, and he also voiced Galactus, the Devourer of Worlds himself, in The Super Hero Squad Show.

 In 2006, he officially came out of the closet as a gay man, although many of his friends, family, and coworkers had long known this (for instance, by their account, pretty much the entire cast of Star Trek knew or at least strongly suspected, but never said anything).
 In 2008, he married his partner of twenty years, journalist Brad Altman.
-Takei continues to be an advocate for civil rights, gay rights and Asian-American issues.
+Takei continues to be an advocate for civil rights, gay rights and Asian-American issuesnote .
 In 2012, he starred in the musical Allegiance, which deals with World War II internment of Japanese Americans.
 He has also protested the Race Lifting of Asian characters in Hollywood adaptations such as The Last Airbender and AKIRA.

 He has a huge Facebook following.
 By March 2012, his page had nearly 1.4 million followers.
 The page surpassed 5 million followers late in 2013.
 By mid 2018 he'd doubled that to over 10 million followers.
 He has been a semi-cast member of The Howard Stern Show since the show's move to satellite in 2005, officially the show's announcer and sits in for week-long stints when he's in New York.